undertree93/undertree93.github.io/about.markdown

 permalink: /about/
 ---

 I am an IT professional with over 20 years of experience in the banking industry, with the last 8 years focused on working with the AWS platform.
-I have worked on numerous large-scale projects, including DST, CMS, and more.
+I have worked on numerous crown jewel projects for banks, including the Portfolio Analytics Toolkit,  Portfolio Contribution and Attribution，Content Management System, and Digital Sales Tool (DST).

 I hold AWS Professional Architect and Security certifications, demonstrating my deep knowledge and expertise in cloud technologies.
 My favorite projects involve cloud migration and designing scalable architectures.
 I enjoy the challenge of transforming traditional IT infrastructure into highly scalable and resilient cloud-based systems.
 This not only optimizes performance but also significantly reduces costs and increases the agility of the organization.

 Throughout my career, I have consistently demonstrated a strong ability to manage projects from conception to completion, and I have a proven track record of using innovative solutions to solve complex problems.